Double Dragon on the Atari 7800? Time to rock!

 The arcade-faithful backgrounds generally look pretty nice.
 The first two stages have sort of a drab color-scheme, but the detail is excellent and the layout is just like the coin-op.
 The third and fourth levels are terrific, with a richly-detailed forest in the third and foreboding enemy fortress (complete with deadly spike pit) in the fourth.
 Modern day homebrew games aside, the graphical-detail in the latter stages of Double Dragon are some of the best graphics seen on the 7800.

 As for the sprites in the game, well, they’re another story.
-Simply put, for the most part they look like something the Atari 5200, a full console generation before, could have pulled off.
+Simply put, for the most part they look like something the Atari 5200, a full console generation before (and with hardware even older than that), could have pulled off.
 They’re awfully blocky, and with a minimal amount of detail.
 Except for Abobo (the big, hulking enemy that has become one of the most popular faces of Double Dragon), the characters don’t really look very good.
 It’s quite a contrast with the backgrounds!

 They may not all look great, but did everyone from the arcade original at least make it over to the 7800?
 Yes and no. Billy and Jimmy are here, using the same, palette-swapped sprite.
 The same goes for common thugs Williams and Roper, and 2nd level boss Jeff; they all use the same sprite as Billy and Jimmy, just with different colors.
 Female thug Linda is here too, but shares the same image as the kidnapped Marian.
 Head bad guy Big Boss Willy obviously gets his own design, as naturally does Abobo.
 (Technically, there was Abobo and Bolo in the arcade, both nearly identical save for a few differences, but c’mon, it’s always just been Abobo to the layman).